Technology-for-the-Poorest-Billion/2024-ideabatic-beam/proposal/Task List.md

   Initial display only shows OK or NOT OK; maybe time remaining.
 Press button for exact temperature, further features like GPS

+- Datalogging of temperature, sotred in micro SD card that is easily removable

 - Implement a sensor for when the door is open or closed; and an indicator to alert if door left open (beeping)